optofab/optofab.github.io/project-requirements.md

 > Our project comprises two inseparable parts: **database** and **website**.
 For the database branch, it is essential to implement the following functions:
 >
 > - Integrate the data related to the ordering procedures into the database for management and analysis
-> - Store client order specifications, metrology, and operational information
+> - Store client order specifications, links to metrology, and operational information
-> - Store supporting documents for future modifications
+> - Store links of supporting documents for future modifications

 {% include toc %}